 On the other hand, a matching email address like email@example.com or firstname.lastname@example.org compliments your website and lends completeness to your online image.
 And the good news is that you need not spend even a single paisa to get a matching email address for your domain!

-Portals like Google and Zoho have been offering free email hosting for custom domains for quite some time now.
-Called Google Apps and Zoho CRM, these tools provide matching email addresses for your domain and also allow you to host your domain email on their servers for absolutely free!
+Portals like Google, Microsoft and Zoho have been offering free email hosting for custom domains for quite some time now.
+Called Google Apps, Microsoft Office Live and Zoho CRM, these tools provide matching email addresses for your domain and also allow you to host your domain email on their servers for absolutely free!

 In this article, I will explain how to get free email hosting for your domain using Google Apps.
 Here are some advantages of hosting your email with Google Apps:

 - You get the same features and benefits of a regular Gmail account.
 This means the same amount of storage space, and access to all Google Labs features.

 - Your domain email is decoupled from your website host.
 So, if you decide to shift your website to another host, you will not lose your emails in the process as they are stored on Google’s email servers and not your website host’s server.

 - Your email storage space is not deducted from your web hosting space.
 By hosting your email with a third-party email service provider, you get dedicated space for your email at no extra cost, and retain all of your web storage space exclusively for your website.

 - Reliability.
 If your website is down, you can still access your emails as they are hosted on a separate server.

 The following steps explain how to setup free email hosting for your website using Google Apps or Microsoft Office Live.
 I will skip Zoho for the purpose of this article.
 I am assuming that: